12 Things Every Groom Should Know Before His Wedding Night

 • Remember, interruptions and detours on your wedding night are not an indication of how every encounter will go for the rest of your lives.

-4. Be honest about your baggage
+4. Be honest about your past

 Example of areas you should be honest about: